BarbyKelly/Project-1/README.md

 - This part was inspired by Leonie's Readme https://github.com/leoniemclaughlin7/Vincent-Van-Gogh#vincent-van-gogh

 - I would love to thank everyone who guided and supported me during this project.
 It's a long list of people, as I am a beginner in coding.
-My kids will be delighted to hear that I have submitted my first project, and can relax for one evening.
 Special thanks goes to Mehatab, who told me about Code Institute's Free Five Day Coding Challenge, when I was looking for an IT course, and who supported me through the Coding Challenge, and this project, while doing her own projects.
 Thank you.